wp-plugins/projectmanager/readme.txt

 4. Easy adding of new datasets
 5. Widget control panel
 6. Easy adding of shortcode tags via TinyMCE Button

-== Usage ==

-= Template Tags =
-Template Tags are functions that can be used in your Wordpress Theme to display the plugin data.
-Here's a brief listing of available tags.
-For details see file functions.php

-`projectmanager_display_widget( $number, $instance )`

-displays the widget. $number is the widget number and $instance an assoziative array of widget settings.
-See lib/widget.php function widget for details.

-`projectmanager_searchform( $project_id, $args )`

-can be used to show the searchform. $project_id is the ID of the project.

-To display all datasets from a single project use

-`project( $id, $args )`

-Finally a single dataset can be displayed with

-`dataset( $id, $args )`

-The variable $args is always an assoziative array of additional arguments with keys being the same as the shortcode attributes.

-= Custom Menu Icons =

-You can easily add your own icons for the admin menu by simply uploading them to

-`your_theme_directory/projectmanager/icons`.

-= Custom icons for Admin Menu =
-If you want to use custom icons for the admin menu put them in

-`yourthemedirectory/projectmanager/icons/`

 == Credits ==